Why Is Vitamin C Vital to Our Well-Being?

 Vitamin C (ascorbic acid) is a water-soluble vitamin that works in the body to keep the skin, gums, and teeth healthy.
 It also helps to improve the immune system and fight off infections.

 It can be found in fruits, vegetables, unrefined cereals, ascorbic acid powder, or crystals.
-This vitamin is also available in animal-based foods like chicken or beef liver.
+That said, you can also consult your doctor about what form of the vitamin is good for your body.
+In addition, you can also read up on blogs and articles (such as this one on powder vs microbead vitamins) to understand the differences between the types of vitamins.
+Coming back, this vitamin is also available in animal-based foods like chicken or beef liver.
 Vitamin C helps our body fight off infections by helping our white blood cells function better against bacteria and viruses.
 It is also needed for proper bone formation and collagen production, which keeps our skin from wrinkling and aging too quickly.
 Vitamin C is an antioxidant that has been helping to fight aging since the 1800s.
 It has also been proven to be an important component in skincare.

 It is one of the most popular antioxidants due to its many beneficial properties.
 It is a vitamin that supports a healthy immune system and can help fight free radicals, which are molecules that can cause damage to cells.
 It can also help prevent scurvy, a deficiency of vitamin C, by replacing the vitamin in our body.
 Vitamin C has also been shown to have benefits for your eyesight.
 It can lower the risk of cataracts in older people, which would otherwise take laser eye surgery from a clinic like SharpeVision.